faulty78/RegLogPage-Using-PHP/README.md

 ## Overview

-This project is a simple registration and login system built using PHP and MySQL.
+This project is a simple registration and login system built using PHP.
 It allows users to register with a username and password, and then log in with their credentials.
 The system uses phpMyAdmin for database management.

 ## Features

 - User registration with validation
 - User login with session management
-- Password hashing for security
 - Basic error handling

 ## Requirements